StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 SR2TuringPluto is a Julia project that uses Pluto notebooks for this purpose.
 Each notebook demonstrates Julia versions of `code snippets` and `mcmc models` contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

-If you prefer to work with scripts instead of notebooks, a utility in the `src` directory is provided (`generate_scripts.jl`) to create scripts from all notebooks and store those in a newly created `scripts` directory.
-Note that this is a simple tool and will override all files in the `scripts` directory.
-For exploration purposes I suggest to move some of those scripts to e.g. the `research` directory.

 This Julia project uses Turing as the underlying mcmc implementation.
-A companion project ( [StatisticalRethinkingStan.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) ) uses Stan.
+A companion project ( [SR2StanPluto.jl](https://github.com/StatisticalRethinkingJulia/SR2StanPluto.jl) ) uses Stan.

+**Note: A new version (v5.0.0) is under development.
+This is a breaking version.
+Probably safe to stick with tagged version 4.0.3 until then.**

 ## Installation